Justin Hwang

-Justin Hwang is an American restaurateur and politician from Oregon serving as the chair of the Oregon Republican Party since 2022.
+Justin Hwang (born 1984) is an American restaurateur and politician from Oregon who served as chair of the Oregon Republican Party from 2022 until 2025.
 He is the first Asian American and Korean American to serve in the position.
 He previously served briefly as the vice chair from May to July of the same year.
 Hwang previously made unsuccessful bids for election to the Oregon House of Representatives and Oregon State Senate in 2018 and 2020, respectively.

 Personal life and business career

 Hwang immigrated to the United States from South Korea as a child and obtained American citizenship in 2006.
-He is the founder of Joy Teriyaki, a restaurant chain in the Portland metropolitan area and owner of Fairview Food Plaza.
+He is the founder of Joy Teriyaki, a restaurant chain in the Portland metropolitan area, and operator of the Fairview Food Plaza.
 Hwang has lived in east Multnomah County since 2003.

 Oregon politics

 Candidacies

 Hwang ran in both the 2018 Oregon House of Representatives election and the 2020 Oregon State Senate election, losing both times to state senator and former state representative Chris Gorsek.
 Hwang accused incumbent Gorsek as using anti-immigrant language in a mailer sent to voters in 2018.
 In his 2020 state senate campaign, he was running to represent Oregon's 25th Senate district and focused on school funding for Mt.
 Hood Community College.